 First and foremost, thank you so much for your support on my Mega Announcement!
 I’m so grateful to be able to connect with so many beautiful individuals and my heart and hugs go out to all of you for your warm wishes and comments!

-UPDATE: Paleo Power Bowls is now available for Pre-Order and will be published Jan 21, 2019!
+UPDATE: Paleo Power Bowls has been published!!
 You can order now through Amazon!

 In case you need to play catch-up, the gist of it is, I’m currently writing cookbook #3!
 In honor of the topic, I thought I’d share a recipe (or recipe concept) with you all that has been near and dear to my digestive system this summer.